 What do the French eat with their coffee?
 A classic breakfast choice is a croissant, baguette, or tartine.
 Later in the day, you might find sweet treats like petit fours or éclairs.
 And if you order a café gourmand, you’ll be served espresso and a selection of pastries!

-All Things French Coffee: The Bottom Line
+All About French Coffee: The Bottom Line

 Now you know everything there is to know about French coffee!
 You can order a noisette or a café créme with confidence, or try dipping a sugar cube in your coffee like a Frenchman.
 And why not try a chocolatey café viennois or enjoy a croissant on the side?
 You’ll love your authentic French coffee experience.
 Bon appétit!